 Diddy Kong Racing

 A lot of gamers I know actually prefer this game to Mario Kart 64!
 I can absolutely understand that argument.
 DKR is extremely unique in its single player mechanics with a fun adventure mode, silver coin challenges, boss fights, and fun character roster (TipTup the Turtle is my boy!).
 I myself still prefer Mario Kart for the superior multiplayer, but Diddy Kong Racing is a joy to experience to this day.
 I wish we would’ve gotten a proper sequel, like the cancelled Donkey Kong Racing for GameCube!

 The single player campaign of Bomberman is…fine!
 But let’s be honest, it’s all about the multiplayer.
 Even though I didn’t pick the game until well past the N64 era, it’s still been a blast (pun fully intended) to jump into some 4-player chaos on one of several delightful maps!
 (PSA: you can unlock 4 extra multiplayer maps by pressing start repeatedly on the title screen-it’s a must!).
 I honestly haven’t experienced much in the way of Bomberman outside of this release but still look on the series fondly just because of this game.
 Plus, the commercial using the Spider-Man theme was just delightful!

-There’s certainly been a resurgence in popularity of this game with a Switch sequel on the horizon!
+There’s certainly been a resurgence in popularity of this game now that a Switch sequel is out!
 I actually re-purchased it this last summer and played through it with my oldest daughter, and we had a blast.
 Though it’s a very short experience, being able to watch Pokemon in their “natural habitat” and attempt to trigger cool events with your items is delightful.
 It’s almost infinitely replayable in terms of constantly trying to 1-UP your own score, and each level is just short enough that it’s easy to keep going.
 It has so much of the charm present in a lot of Mr. Iwata’s games.
 I always wanted to see a sequel on the Wii U (since the gamepad would have been perfect as a camera) but I’m psyched for the new one on Switch!